Esraa-GamalH/Interactive-Credit-Card/README.md

-# Interactive-Credit-Card
+# Interactive-Credit-Card :credit_card:

-This project is a simple web form designed to collect and display credit card details in a user-friendly manner.
-It features real-time input validation and a dynamic display of card information as the user types.
+This project is a dynamic credit card form that provides real-time validation and display of card details.
+It ensures that users input correct and formatted information by validating the cardholder's name, card number, expiration date, and CVC.
+As users fill out the form, the card details are updated instantly on a mock card image.
+The form includes validations for correct formats and input ranges, enhancing user experience and data accuracy.

 ## Screenshots
 ![Features](demo/1.png)